EisenbergEffect/hello-web-components/README.md

 customElements.define('name-tag', NameTag);
 ```

-### Notes

-Many (including me) don't find the terms "Light" and "Shadow" DOM particularly intuitive or explanatory.
-Instead, I like to think of the "Light" DOM as the "Semantic" DOM.
-This is the DOM you know and love from ages past.
-The "Shadow" DOM is what I like to think of as the "Render" DOM.
-It's a private document that describes how the element will render itself, without affecting the semantic HTML.
+> **NOTE:** Many don't find the terms "Light" and "Shadow" DOM particularly intuitive or explanatory.
+Instead, it may be useful to think of the "Light" DOM as the "Semantic" DOM.
+The "Shadow" DOM can then be thought of as the "Render" DOM.
+Shadow DOM is a private document that describes how the element will render itself, without affecting semantics.
+Most native component models have similar concepts, e.g., Logical vs. Visual trees.

-If you've ever worked with XAML, you can draw a parallel from Light DOM to XAML's Logical Tree, and from Shadow DOM to XAML's Visual Tree.
-Most native component models have similar concepts.

 ## Step Four